HMS Royal Charles (1660)

-In the run-up to the Restoration of the monarchy in May (June, New Style) of 1660, she was anchored in The Downs off Deal, where her laurel-crowned figurehead of Oliver Cromwell was removed before sailing to the Dutch Republic at the head of the fleet sent to bring King Charles II back to England, captained by Sir Edward Montagu and still under her Parliamentary name.
+In the run-up to the Restoration of the monarchy in May (June, New Style) of 1660, she was anchored in The Downs off Deal, where her laurel-crowned figurehead of Oliver Cromwell (showing the Protector bestriding representatives of six nations) was removed before sailing to the Dutch Republic at the head of the fleet sent to bring King Charles II back to England, captained by Sir Edward Montagu and still under her Parliamentary name.
 On arrival in Scheveningen she took Charles and his entourage (including Samuel Pepys) on board.
-On 23 May 1660 the King and the Duke renamed her from Naseby to HMS Royal Charles.
+On 23 May 1660 the King and his brother James, Duke of York renamed her from Naseby to HMS Royal Charles.
 The ship landed them at Dover on 25 May.